bjornmeansbear/onething/README.md

 A personal executive-functioning tool — a focusing lens on top of a Notion task database that surfaces ONE task at a time.
 See [CLAUDE-CODE-HANDOFF.md](./CLAUDE-CODE-HANDOFF.md) for the full product spec, build status, and design principles.

+Hopefully I can figure out how to automate this a bit more.
+Trying to use AI to make my life more analog, simple, clear, productive - productive in the sense that I do MORE of what I want to the way I want :)

 ## Stack

 - SvelteKit (Svelte 5) + Tailwind CSS